GRANTS GAM cluster icon

 Capital Expenditure: Expenditure to purchase a capital asset, or make improvements to a capital asset that increases value and extends useful life (2 Code of Federal Regulations §200.13).

 Conflict of Interest: An actual, potential, or perceived conflict of interest occurs when a person has actual or apparent duty or loyalty to more than one organization and the competing duties or loyalties may result in negative impartiality to one or both parties.
-A conflict of interest may exists even if no unethical, improper or illegal act results.
+A conflict of interest may exist even if no unethical, improper or illegal act results.

 Conservation Practice Contract.
-A contract between a grantee and land occupier(s) to provide a legal standing to insure practices are installed and maintained according to approved standards and specifications.
+A contract between a grantee and land occupier(s) to provide a legal standing to ensure practices are installed and maintained according to approved standards and specifications.
 Also called a Cost Share Contract

 Contract: An agreement to provide a good or service that legally binds two or more parties.
 Consultation with legal counsel prior to entering into a contract is recommended.